akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ## Optional: Migrate your world
 Drag and drop your world file from your local drive to the server data folder.
 Must be the same name as in the AMP instance mange settings.
+Make sure to change the path to include your name.
 ```
 C:\Users\yourname\AppData\LocalLow\IronGate\Valheim\worlds
 ```